Frequently Asked Questions

 How will I be notified if I’m being invited for an interview?

 The invitation will be made by email; therefore, it is important that you provide us with current contact information.
-A formal letter will be sent to you as well.

 When will I be notified if I am selected to interview?